-If you’re keen to give this bushwalking Brisbane North adventure a go with younger children, or if you lack a good level of fitness, or are not so well-versed when it comes to bushwalking, we advise you enter the gorges ‘The Quick Way’ (detailed below) to avoid the steep descent and lengthy walk from Wivenhoe Lookout.
+If you’re keen to give bushwalking Brisbane North adventure a go with younger children, or if you lack a good level of fitness, or are not so well-versed when it comes to bushwalking.
+You may want to try the nearby rainforest walks that begin at the Maiala Day Use Area.

 Please be aware, as this hike is not signposted and less well-tramped compared to other more well-known local hikes, you have a higher likelihood of encountering snakes along the way so stick to the trails, keep children close and keep your eyes peeled as you walk.

 The Northbrook Gorges are accessed via Northbrook Creek which is a creek within D’Aguilar National Park that flows underneath the road, the Northbrook Parkway.

 To get to the Northbrook Parkway from the east you simply head to Mount Glorious from Samford up Mount Glorious Road and Mount Glorious Road becomes the Northbrook Parkway not long after the township of Mount Glorious.
 From the west you simply turn east onto the Northbrook Parkway from Wivenhoe Somerset Road that runs along the eastern side of Wivenhoe Dam.

 Please Take Care: The road is windy, there is no formal parking with lots of hairpin turns, please be extra cautious of oncoming traffic.
 Approaching vehicles have restricted visibility coming around the very tight bends.
 Also note this location does not have mobile phone reception.